Sanguine-perfectionist-aggressive type (NPA)

 NPA types tend to be sanguine-complexioned, overbearing maternalistic or paternalistic extroverts.
 All three of the NPA traits are present and fully expressed.
+Exhibitionism and overt narcissism may be tempered by the P trait.
 The voice is LOUD and the eye contact intense.
-They tend to be "conventional" in their dress and behavior.
+NPA types tend to be conventional in their dress and behavior.
 Their greatest vulnerability is the tendency to explosive rages, often followed by forced affability or apologetics.
-The female is sometimes denigrated as "masculine."
+The female is sometimes denigrated as being "masculine".

-Inheritance pattern: Two NPA types can have children of only NPA or NA types.
+Inheritance pattern: Two NPA types can have children of only NPA or NA type.

 Infertility: No increased probability of miscarriages and stillbirths when mated with any other character type.

-Rage: Narcissistic rage (mass discharge of parasympathetic nervous system), or aggressive-vindictive rage (mass discharge of sympathetic nervous system), or combined NA rage.
+Rage: Narcissistic “N rage” (florid rage resembling a childish tantrum), or aggressive-vindictive “A rage” (mass discharge of sympathetic nervous system), or combined “NPA rage”.

 Smile: Warm paternalistic or maternalistic smile.

 Voice: Very loud, intense, modulated.
 Non-stop garrulous.
 Pontificating.

 Gestures: Active or hyperactive gestures.
 Intense eye contact with loud, penetrating voice.
 Often non-seductive body contact in casual social situations.